Nazar1106/Inforce_TestTask/README.md

 1. Provide the source code via a GitHub repository (ensure instructions for running the project are included in the README file).
 2. Share access to the database instance for data verification.
-3. Be prepared to discuss your implementation during the interview.

 Environment Setup
 Follow the instructions below to set up and run the project: